tdaugaard/InsomBot/readme.md

 You cannot manage the load order of modules using the configuration file - it isn't normal operation to have modules define conflicting triggers.

+### Module Persistence

+Some modules may have functionality that should persist across restarts, like break timers, Raffles and what not.

+These modules may save this data as JSON using `bot.storage` which provides an instance of `node-persist`.

+The save path for this is configurable in the `persistsDir` key.

 ### Default Modules

 #### Attendance